rahul-gharat/dronahq-docs/docs/self-hosted-deployment/concepts/migrate-from-docker-to-kubernetes.md

 ---
-sidebar_position: 101
+sidebar_position: 2
+title: DronaHQ Self-Hosted Migration Plan- Docker to Kubernetes
 ---
+import Image from '@site/src/components/Image';
+import VersionedLink from '@site/src/components/VersionedLink';
+import Thumbnail from '@site/src/components/Thumbnail';

 # DronaHQ Self-Hosted Migration Plan: Docker to Kubernetes

 This technical guide outlines a complete and structured plan for migrating your **DronaHQ self-hosted deployment** from a **Docker-based environment** to a **Kubernetes-based infrastructure**.

 The goal of this migration is to enhance scalability, increase operational reliability, and align your deployment with modern DevOps best practices.

 By following this migration plan step-by-step, you can ensure a smooth transition with minimal service disruption and secure integration with all required backend resources such as databases, file storage, and license management services.

----

 ## Pre-Migration Preparation

 ### Notify Your Development Teams